MariomcgeeArt/contractorv2/README.md

-A store to slel Bracelets.
+A store to sell Bracelets.
 Includes CRUD operations to create read update and destroy your selections.
 Heroku link :